- Naming a story world: Examples to consider

 Starting with Jessica Jones, Season 1, that’s 13 hours.

 I then watched Luke Cage’s series: one season (13 episodes).
 I moved on to watch The Iron Fist series featuring Danny Rand: another season (13 episodes).
 But then I balked at watching another two seasons (26 episodes) when it came to Matt Murdoch/Daredevil’s story.
 So, I skipped.
 Knowing three of the four characters was still a great way to enter The Defenders, I rationalized.

 Still, that’s 39 hours watching a lot of story to feel ready to appreciate the main event — The Defenders — featuring all four heroes for another 13 episodes (another 13 hours).
 Total hours invested: 52 hours.

 What I found intriguing about this experience is how I wanted more story (3 seasons of 13 episodes) before I even got to the main story of The Defenders.

 This need for more story that I’m noticing within myself is helping me deal with a situation showing up in the main Avian Covenant story that I’m working on.

 The writing books tell you to start in situ – meaning, as close to the end of the transformation of the hero as possible.

 The writing books talk about mistakes new writers make, including the one where the first third of their draft novel could be deleted and not impact the story.

-In one of my earlier efforts writing Nadine’s story within the Covenant world, I started with the main character’s enslavement.
+In one of my earlier efforts writing the heroine’s story within the Avian Covenant world, I started with the main character’s enslavement.
 But, something was off.
 It started to feel as though I’d started the story too far in.